 A dynamic Serbian winger whose powerful left foot and creative flair made him a fan favorite at clubs like Legia Warsaw and Partizan Belgrade.

-Born in Belgrade, Miroslav Radović emerged from the youth ranks of FK Rad, but it was his move to Partizan in 2003 that launched his career.
-A versatile and technically gifted attacker, he became known for his pace, direct running, and a thunderous shot.
-His journey took him to Poland's Legia Warsaw, where he truly cemented his legacy, becoming a key figure in their midfield and forging a deep connection with the club's passionate supporters.
-Radović's playing style was one of explosive moments—he could change a game with a single touch, a trait that endeared him to fans across Eastern Europe.
-While his time with the Serbian national team was limited, his club career, marked by consistent performances and crucial goals in domestic leagues and European competitions, defined him as a respected and effective footballer of his generation.
+Miroslav Radović moved to Partizan in 2003, launching his career from the youth ranks of FK Rad.
+Born in Belgrade, the versatile attacker played with pace, direct running, and a thunderous shot.
+He moved to Poland's Legia Warsaw, becoming a key figure in their midfield and forging a deep connection with supporters.
+Radović could change a game with a single explosive touch.
+His time with the Serbian national team was limited, but his club career, marked by consistent performances and crucial goals in domestic leagues and European competitions, defined him as a respected footballer of his generation.

 1981–1996